 While attending college, I ended up working a lot with Over the Garden Wall, a Genesis tribute band that had a huge following and lots of gigs.
 That was a lot of fun, since I knew that music like the back of my hand.
 We even recorded a track for a compilation record.

-After graduating from Seneca, I worked for a seemingly endless series of companies in Toronto as a software developer, but eventually found myself back in Los Angeles working for Universal Music Group.
+After graduating from Seneca, I worked for a seemingly endless series of companies in Toronto as a software developer, but eventually found myself back in Los Angeles working for Toyota and then Universal Music Group.
 Since that time I've been consulting for several clients and have continued to perform and record music on my own terms.
 Shortly after settling back in Los Angeles, Alex Masi and I would perform weekly at Canter's Deli which lead to the release of Pastrami Standards.
 You can find links to a bunch of music I have recorded on my selected discography page.

 Some bands and artists I've worked with include: The Trio of Stridence, Freddie Curci, Alex Masi, The Brothers Dimm, Looks Like Rain, Janeen Leah, Over the Garden Wall, Andy Curran, Warren Toll, FM, Eugene Smith, Zappacosta, The Works, Adrian Davison, David Gibson, and Coney Hatch.
 I'm currently recording and performing with Jazz Martyrs.